the-shivam-gupta/the-shivam-gupta/README.md

   </tr>
 </table>

-Thanks for visiting my GitHub profile!
-Feel free to explore my projects and reach out to me if you'd like to collaborate or have any questions.
+Thank you for taking the time to visit my GitHub profile!
+Please, feel at ease exploring my projects, and don't hesitate to connect if you're interested in collaborating or have any queries.